skrow-42/OpenMW_MagickaExpandedFramework/README.md

-# OpenMW Magicka Expanded v1.3 Framework
+# SPELL API PLUS v1.3 Framework

 **OpenMW's Magicka Expanded** is a standardized spell-launching engine for OpenMW Lua.
 It kind of dehardcodes the magic system with available methods from the API, providing a unified public interface (`I.MagExp`) for modders to trigger spell casts and effects.
 Using MaxYari Lua Physics as a hard dependency.